iaincollins/nextjs-starter/README.md

 ## Building and deploying in production

-If you wanted to run this site in production run:
+If you wanted to run this site in production, you should install modules then build the site with `npm run build` and run it with `npm start`:

     npm install
     npm run build
     npm start

-You should run the the build step again any time you make changes to pages or components.
+You should run `npm run build` again any time you make changes to the site.

 Note: If you are already running a webserver on port 80 (e.g. Macs usually have the Apache webserver running on port 80) you can still start the example in production mode by passing a different port as an Environment Variable when starting (e.g. `PORT=3000 npm start`).